spacecloud-io/space-learn/content/Space Cloud/basics/setup.md

 You should see an output similar to this!

 ```
-Output of the command goes here
+CONTAINER ID        IMAGE                 COMMAND             CREATED              STATUS              PORTS                    NAMES
+1263f8ab1372        spaceuptech/runner    "./app start"       About a minute ago   Up About a minute                            space-cloud-runner
+35f820b550c7        spaceuptech/gateway   "./app run"         About a minute ago   Up About a minute   0.0.0.0:4122->4122/tcp   space-cloud-gateway
 ```

 ## Creating your first project

-Now that we have got Space Cloud setup we can open `Mission Control` (Space cloud's admin UI) on `http://localhost:4122/mission-control`.
+Now that we have got Space Cloud setup we can open `Mission Control` (Space cloud's admin UI) on [http://localhost:4122/mission-control](http://localhost:4122/mission-control).

 You'll be greated by a sscreen like this one: